 Merrell Moab 3 Mid Waterproof got a solid 5/5 on our comfort scale for its zero-day break-in period and good support on the trail.

-On the opposite, Columbia Newton Ridge Plus II WP scored only a 3.25/5 after failing to maintain support on rough trails, especially when we carried heavy loads.
+Conversely, the Columbia Newton Ridge Plus II WP scored only a 3.25/5 after failing to maintain support on rough trails, especially when we carried heavy loads.

 7. Water Resistance